JSSatchell/HyperSearch/HyperSearch Lite/READ ME.md

 – For example: 1>GMail>mail.google.com

-To update the search engine, type "Search>" and then either "Google" or "DuckDuckGo".
+To update the search engine, type "Search>" and then either "Google", "Bing", or "DuckDuckGo".
 DuckDuckGo is currently the default.

 The app will stay open unless closed from the tray or "Exit App" from the "X" menu.